CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

-- You may have have a processing bottle-neck, for example you should use a data loading framework (and reserve enough CPU cores for it) to be able to feed the GPU with data fast enough
+- You may have have a processing bottle-neck, for example you should use a data loading framework (and reserve enough CPU cores for it) to be able to feed the GPU with data fast enough.
+[See our documentation on using multiple CPU cores for data loading](#using-multiple-cpus-for-data-pre-processing).

-- The computational problem is "too small" for the GPU, for example if the neural network is relatively simple.
+- Alternatively, it might simply be the case that the computational problem is "too small" for the GPU, for example if the neural network is relatively simple.
 This is not a problem as such, but if your utilization is really low, you might consider if using CPUs would be more cost efficient.

 As always, don't hesitate to [contact our service desk](../contact.md) if you have any questions regarding GPU utilization.

+### Tools for monitoring GPU utilization

-### `seff` command for a completed job (Puhti and Mahti)
+#### `seff` command for a completed job (Puhti and Mahti)

 The easiest way to check the GPU utilization on a completed job is to use the `seff` command: